 PUA, PEUC and FPUC are all scheduled to end the benefit week ending September 4, 2021, which is the final full week of the program.
 After September 4, 2021, if you are filing in the PUA or PEUC program, you will no longer be eligible to receive those benefits.
+This applies to all claimants, EVEN if they have weeks remaining based on when they began filing in a specific program.
 Please review the information below to better understand how the ending of various programs will impact your eligibility.

 PANDEMIC UNEMPLOYMENT ASSISTANCE

 The PUA program was created for individuals who do not qualify for regular unemployment insurance.
 This includes self-employed, independent contractors, sole-proprietors, and those with limited work histories.

 - If you are self-employed, an independent contractor or sole proprietor you will no longer be able to receive PUA benefits because the program is ending.
 The final week you will be able to file for benefits is the benefit week ending September 4, 2021.

 - If you are an individual with a limited work history filing in PUA, you will no longer be eligible to receive those benefits because the program is ending.
 You are strongly encouraged to return to work as soon as possible so that you will have enough wages earned in case you become unemployed in the future.

 **Federal extensions of PUA will end for the benefit-week-ending September 4, 2021.
 This applies to PUA claimants EVEN if they have weeks remaining based on when they established their initial claim.